TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** LucasArts
 **Year:** 1998

-Tim Schafer's masterpiece - a film noir detective story set in the Land of the Dead with Mexican Day of the Dead aesthetics and Art Deco design.
+A film noir detective story set in the Land of the Dead with Mexican Day of the Dead aesthetics and Art Deco design.
 It shouldn't work, but it's one of gaming's most original and memorable experiences.
-Manny Calavera's four-year journey through the underworld is genuinely gripping, filled with conspiracy, romance, and betrayal.
-The writing is razor-sharp, the characters unforgettable, and the world-building is immaculate.
-Whilst the puzzles were sometimes obtuse the atmosphere, story, and sheer creativity made it essential.
+Manny Calavera's four-year journey through the underworld is gripping.
+The writing is razor-sharp, with intriguing world-building.
+Whilst the puzzles were sometimes annoyingly obtuse (I hated looking up the guide), the atmosphere, story, and sheer creativity made it essential.
 It was criminally underappreciated at launch, but history has rightfully recognised it as one of the greatest adventure games ever made.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>
-<blockquote style="font-style: italic; margin-top: 0.5em;">The seconed chapter really stands out in my mind to this day - the syle and maturity of themes, the swelling jazz music, and how the narrative threads develooped and came together.
-The first game that me realise that 'video games' were an art form on the level of film and books.</blockquote>
+<blockquote style="font-style: italic; margin-top: 0.5em;">The seconed Casino chapter really stands out in my mind to this day - the syle and maturity of themes, the swelling jazz music, and how the narrative threads developed and came together.
+Probably the the first game that me realise that 'video games' were an art form on the level of film and books.</blockquote>
 </details>

 ---